sean-wiesner8/CMS/README.md

 # CMS
-Backend routes and database for an abstract theoretical app that relates a database of courses, users, and assignments.
+Backend routes and database for an abstract theoretical app that relates courses, users, and assignments.

+app.py